Somatic Psychotherapy: How Body-Centered Therapy Can Heal Psychological Trauma

 • Resourcing is used for grounding: A client may be encouraged to think of a time when they felt safe.
 Resourcing can also include thoughts of a loved one, a favorite calming place, or an object that brings the client inner peace.

-Who can benefit from somatic psychotherapy?
+Who can benefit from working with a somatic therapist?

 • Developmental trauma during childhood, such as physical, emotional, and/or sexual abuse*, abandonment, neglect, and/or severe family dysfunction